ahsanulalig/mtn-assignment-lib/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## How to use this library to any other Angular Project

+## Step 1

+ng add mtn-lib

+## Step 2

+import { MtnLibModule } from 'mtn-lib' in your AppModule;

+## Step 3

+Add with in NgModule imports array like below
+imports: [BrowserModule, MtnLibModule],

+## How to use carousel component

+## Step 1

+<mtn-carousel [cards]="cards" [bigCardIndex]="bigCardIndex" (carouselEvent)="carouselEventHandler($event)"></mtn-carousel>

+Data from Parent to Child

+cards is array of cards

+cards = [
+{
+imgPath: 'assets/images/test.png',
+title: 'Mobile internet',
+btnText: 'Start Here',
+altText:
+'Please add Path with prefix to root folder relative to root folder', }
+]

+imagePath is path of the image of card title is title of card btnText used to the label of the button in big card altText is used in case of image don't load.

+bigCardIndex is the property for showing big card.

+Events from carousel component

+carouselEvent is callBack when prev btn click , previous animation complete, next button click and next animation complete